 Long sailing holidays with the whole family are a blessing.
 The kids and the parents get to spent time together exploring the world, embarking on new adventures every day.
-However, sailing for long periods of time with small children or even teenagers could be a bit of a challenge for the parents.
+However, sailing for long periods with small children or even teenagers could be a bit of a challenge for the parents.

 There are just so many things to consider.
 From safety to proper eating habits to schooling and keeping them entertained.
 A parent with a bit of experience can handle most of these aspects.
-However, there are some subtle gestures that you as a parent can make so that your kid feels happy and at home while sailing.
-This list shows you a few of these ways to keep your kids on board content, let’s dive in!
+However, there are some subtle gestures that you, as a parent, can make so that your kid feels happy and at home while sailing.
+This list shows you a few of these ways to keep your kids onboard content; let’s dive in!

 Tip #1 – Give Your Kids Privacy

 Some families have it figured out, and their solution to the privacy problem is easy.
 The parents simply charter a bigger yacht, and the kid is happy, having an entire cabin to himself.
-However, not all boats are that spacious and some families are bigger, so unless you want to charter a large yacht with more cabins than at your own house, you will need to figure out another way to give your kids privacy.
-Here are some simple ways to keep tempers from flaring and offer your kids a place where they can relax, vent and call their own.
+However, not all boats are that spacious, and some families are bigger, so unless you want to charter a large yacht with more cabins than at your own house, you will need to figure out another way to give your kids privacy.
+Here are some simple ways to keep tempers from flaring and offer your kids a place where they can relax, vent, and call their own.

 If you have two or more kids sharing bunk beds, it could be beneficial to install some curtains.
 Then when the kid wants privacy or to be alone for a bit, all that needs to be done is to pull the curtain.
 Here you can go wild with the design and the colors.
 We are confident that little kids especially will have a great time pretending to be in space with a galaxy curtain and a flashlight.